eclipse/omr/doc/compiler/il/ProgrammingIL.md

 provides.
 Note however that you will need to include header files within the OMR project as there isn't a set of header files that are distributed.

+I found that if you want to create your own OMR library then the easiest option is to add your sources to the `jitbuilder` component so that it gets built as part of the JitBuilder library.

-In practice it is convenient to model your project like [Tril](https://github.com/eclipse/omr/tree/master/fvtest/tril) which is an nice little testing library that allows IL generation [using a lisp like syntax](https://github.com/eclipse/omr/blob/master/fvtest/tril/examples/mandelbrot/mandelbrot.tril).
+If you are writing executable programs it is convenient to model your project like [Tril](https://github.com/eclipse/omr/tree/master/fvtest/tril) which is an nice little testing library that allows IL generation [using a lisp like syntax](https://github.com/eclipse/omr/blob/master/fvtest/tril/examples/mandelbrot/mandelbrot.tril).
 Alternatively look at the [JitBuilder samples CMake configuation](https://github.com/eclipse/omr/blob/master/jitbuilder/release/CMakeLists.txt).